SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     It may take a moment or two for the contents of the Guided Develpment Wizard to appear.
 If it does not appear, try reloading the page.
     TODO Volker ... is this a known issue?
+    The wizzard is a quite large piece of code and may take a while to show up.
+It contains all the source code and of course the yeoman part as well.

 2. Select Get Started with SAP HANA Cloud.